BanzaiMan/glassfish-gem/README.txt

 	Merb, Sinatra...

 ===Usage:
     glassfish [OPTION] APPLICATION_PATH

     -h, --help:             show help

     -c, --contextroot PATH: change the context root (default: '/')

     -p, --port PORT:        change server port (default: 3000)

     -a, --address HOST:     bind to HOST address (default: 0.0.0.0)

     -e, --environment ENV:  change rails environment (default: development)

     -n --runtimes NUMBER:   Number of JRuby runtimes to create initially

     --runtimes-min NUMBER:  Minimum JRuby runtimes to create

     --runtimes-max NUMBER:  Maximum number of JRuby runtimes to create

     -d, --daemon:           Run GlassFish as daemon.
 Currently works with Linux and Solaris OS.

     -P, --pid FILE:         PID file where PID will be written.
 Applicable when used with -d option.
 The default pid file is tmp/pids/glassfish-<PID>.pid

     -l, --log FILE:         Log file, where the server log messages will go.
                             By default the server logs go to log/development.log file.
 To see the logs on console run with -l option without any argument.

-	--log-level LEVEL:      Log level 0 to 7.
-0:OFF, 1:SEVERE, 2:WARNING,
+    --log-level LEVEL:      Log level 0 to 7, or equivalent name: 0 (OFF), 1
-	                        3:INFO (default), 4:FINE, 5:FINER, 6:FINEST,
+                            (SEVERE), 2 (WARNING), 3 (INFO, default), 4
-	                        7:ALL.
+                            (FINE), 5 (FINER), 6 (FINEST), 7 (ALL).

     --config FILE:          Configuration file location.
 Use glassfish.yml as template.
 Generate it using 'gfrake config' command.

     APPLICATION_PATH (optional): Path to the application to be run (default: current).

     For further configuration, run GlassFish rake command 'gfrake -T'

 ===Configuration